rhythmpatel12/HandGesture-Pong/README.md

 [Python PEP 8 Documentation](https://peps.python.org/pep-0008/): The official Python documentation was a go-to resource for best practices, especially regarding Pythonic ways to implement game logic and structure.
 Python's Official Documentation is an invaluable resource for any Python developer.

+## Demo Video
+Check out this demo video for how to install and run the game and overview of some features: [Demo Video](https://youtu.be/1O5bLxqf6l0)